Best Treatments for Brain Fog After Illness or Injury

 How do we measure progress (so you stay encouraged)?

-A weekly “win list”: two things that felt easier than last week
+• A weekly “win list”: two things that felt easier than last week

-When should you seek a specialist?
+When should you seek brain fog treatment?

-Dizziness, motion sensitivity, or visually busy places make thinking much worse
+• Dizziness, motion sensitivity, or visually busy places make thinking much worse

 A gentle next step

 If busy visuals, motion, or certain stores trigger your fog, read our article Vestibular Dysfunction.
 Stabilizing the balance system often frees the attention you need to think clearly.
-Our experts will solve your problem with a focused, results-driven plan.

 Summary